 BILLING PERIOD

 The Billing Period in respect of the WBS Service shall be thirty (30) days.
-The Billing Period shall commence on the date of the first billing date of the Access Provider billing cycle after the Service Commencement Date and may include billing on a pro rata time basis for the period between the Service Request to the next billing cycle to ensure compatibility with the Access Provider’s billing cycle.
+The Billing Period shall commence on the date of the first billing date of the Access Provider billing cycle after the Service Commencement Date and may include billing on a pro rata time basis for the period between the Service Order to the next billing cycle to ensure compatibility with the Access Provider’s billing cycle.

 AGGREGATION LINK